MigleSur/GenAPI/README.md

 ### Input

-FASTA contig/scaffold files and annotated nucleotide FASTA files (.fna) of the files of interest have to be placed in the directory from which the program is being run.
+Annotated contig/scaffold GFF files of the chosen samples have to be placed in the directory from which the program is being run.

+### Options

 ### Output